 The third way to interfere with the spread of influenza is to implement social restrictions.
 Stay at home when sick.
 Do not go to work.
 Do not send the children to school.
 Remember, you already gave it to others the day or so before you had your first symptoms.
 That is quite enough generosity.
-Social restrictions, otherwise known as "isolation and quarantine" (I & Q) were key elements in controlling SARS a few years back.
-Canada provided the world with a very successful and hopeful example of enforcing this crucial component of public health response to serious threats.
-Only a handful of people balked at their I & Q orders.
-All but one complied when given more information convincing them of its importance and the one remaining protestor changed his mind when faced with legal action.
-We should be so lucky.
+Social restrictions, otherwise known as "isolation and quarantine" (I & Q) were key elements in controlling SARS in 2003.

 Lastly and firstly, DPH reminds us that vaccination is the first measure in preventing the flu.
-The flu is serious enough that CDC tells us that about 15 percent of the American population gets the flu each year, more than 200,000 people are hospitalized and there are about 36,000 flu-related deaths each year.
+The flu is serious enough that CDC tells us that about 15 % of the USA population gets the flu each year, more than 200,000 people are hospitalized and there are about 36,000 flu-related deaths each year.